 - Induced Jobs: 1

-The project focuses on the unincorporated community of Kettleman City.
-The community consists of 75 percent Hispanic or Latino, eight percent Native American and 14 percent white.
+The project focused on the unincorporated community of Kettleman City.
+The community consists of 75% Hispanic or Latino, 8% Native American and 14% white.
 The community has not been actively involved in transportation planning activities potentially due to the lack of funding for community and infrastructure development.
 Some of the community groups feel left out because they do not have their own mayor or local elected officials to represent and advocate for them.
 Kettleman City is impacted by both air and water pollution.
 They also lack adequate transportation infrastructure and affordable clean mobility options.
 The current transit system is not efficient enough to give them better access to jobs, education, recreation, medical care and access to purchase healthy foods.

-The project goal is to address the concerns that are vital to the disadvantaged community where the poor, indigenous population has been ignored due to their level of poverty, education and cultural background.
-Some of these concerns include the length of time waiting for public transportation service; the distance these individuals must travel to medical appointments, to grocery stores to purchase healthy food, to better access to jobs, education, and overall lack of safety when it comes to accessing public transportation.
-The LEAP Institute will develop solutions in connection with the residents.
+The project goal was to address the concerns that are vital to the disadvantaged community where the poor, indigenous population has been ignored due to their level of poverty, education and cultural background.
+Some of these concerns included the length of time waiting for public transportation service; the distance these individuals travel to medical appointments, to grocery stores to purchase healthy food, to better access to jobs, education, and overall lack of safety when it comes to accessing public transportation.
+The LEAP Institute helped develop solutions in connection with the residents.

 Outreach & Engagement Strategies